Lee Harris Pomeroy: Career

 Pomeroy spearheaded the conservation and modernization of many historic New York City Subway stations.
 His work for New York City Transit includes projects for the New York, Westchester and Boston Railroad Administration Building at East 180th Street; Broadway–Lafayette Street/Bleecker Street; DeKalb Avenue; 14th Street–Union Square; 66th Street–Lincoln Center; the Fulton Center at Fulton Street; and Fifth Avenue/53rd Street.
 Many of these projects involved innovative collaborations with artists engaged in the agency's Arts for Transit Program.

-As part of a project by the governments of India and West Bengal to update their connected rail lines, Pomeroy's firm completed the design of six underground stations for the new Kolkata Metro Line 2.
+As part of a project by the governments of India and West Bengal to update their connected rail lines, Pomeroy's firm completed the design of six underground stations for the new Kolkata Metro Green Line.
 In addition to the station design, the firm was responsible for developing land use plans in the station areas.
 When completed, the new line will link suburban residential areas of Salt Lake and Howrah to the central business district.
-The new metro will connect with major rail terminals at Howrah and Sealdah, as well as an existing North-South metro line.
+The new metro will connect with major rail terminals at Howrah and Sealdah, as well as an existing north–south metro line.
 Intermodal connections to ferries, buses, surface rail and taxis will be accessible to the line.
 When completed in 2015, the new line was to accommodate an estimated 480,000 passengers daily.

 In the Technological Development Area (TEDA) in Tianjin, China, Pomeroy designed the one million SF Binhai International Convention and Exhibition Center, built in the shape of a Chinese fan with curving steel saw tooth roof.
 Steel trusses suspended by cables attached to masts rising nearly 115 feet support the roof allowing for large clear spans which provide flexible exhibition space.

 Pomeroy was an early proponent of adaptive reuse.
 His 1963 design for the Henry Street Studios in Brooklyn converted a turn of the 20th century factory building into artists’ studios and housing.
 The renovated candy factory in New York City's first designated historic district, the Brooklyn Heights Historic District, received a Progressive Architecture Award at a time when historic buildings were routinely being demolished rather than repurposed.

 In New Rochelle, New York, Pomeroy, along with architects John Lebduska and Fred W.Lyon, designed another notable adaptive reuse project which involved the conversion of an automobile garage into an award-winning 75,000-SF, three-level New Rochelle Public Library.
 New Rochelle Public Library The main section of the building was refurbished from a former parking garage The project won an 'Award of Excellence for Library Architecture' from the American Institute of Architects and the American Library Association in 1980.